-- In British Columbia you can be a clinical trainee.
+- In British Columbia you can be a clinical trainee/observer.

-- College of Physicians and Surgeons of British Columbia: Clinical trainee information for IMGs
+- College of Physicians and Surgeons of British Columbia: Clinical observer information for IMGs

 - I pursued this for two years before moving back to Ontario.
 I absolutely LOVED it.
 I had the responsibilities of a fourth year medical student.
 I performed H&Ps, minor in-office procedures, wrote SOAP notes in the EMR, wrote up referrals etc. all under the supervision of my attending physician.